 The kind of data produced by µO includes MIDI files, MIDI and OSC output streams, Csound scores and orchestras, graphical representations and sound files.
 Since it is also a programming language, it can potentially import and export about anything.

-What µO is not: it is not a digital audio workstation; it does not make sound by itself; it is not adapted for real-time performance; it will not compose music automatically; it will not bring you instant gratification; it is neither simple nor easy to use; it is probably not what you want.
+What µO is not: it is not a digital audio workstation; it does not make sound by itself; it is not designed for real-time performance; it does not compose music automatically; it is neither simple nor easy to use; it is probably not what you want.

 Documentation, examples and tutorials are included within µO itself.

 Most of it is interactive: it is much more effective than static external documentation.
 Note that µO being under active development, the current documentation is far from covering all the topics that should be covered.
 If you feel that an aspect of µO really needs better documentation, please tell me.
 Feedback is always welcome !

 Reference papers about specific topics are in the making; here are the current draft documents:

 Download the ready-to-go 296 image archive, unzip it anywhere and start Squeak.exe if you are on Windows.
 For other platforms, you will need to install Squeak and use it to open the image file.

 That's it; you don't need the following instructions.

 Updated on April 5th, 2014

 The current code for µO is available on SqueakMap: check up the entry "muO".
 Before installing, download the archive in SqueakMap package "muO dependencies" and uncompress it in the same directory as your Squeak image; this should give you a "muo-cache" folder providing all required third-party code.